Approachability in unknown games: Online learning meets multi-objective optimization: Some thoughts on the optimality of target functions

+Our proof follows the methodology used to prove Lemma~\ref{lm:notach}.
+We fix any strategy of the decision-maker achieving a target function $\varphi \leq \varphi_x$, for some fixed $x \in [0,1]$, and we show that necessarily, $\varphi = \varphi_x$.
+We provide a detailed proof of the equality only for $m^{(\nu)}$ where $\nu$ lies in the interval $(3/4, \,1]$; but this proof can be adapted in a straightforward manner to prove the equality as well the intervals $[0, \,1/4]$, $[1/4, \,1/2]$ and $[1/2, \,3/4]$.
+As in the proof of Lemma~\ref{lm:notach}, it suffices to consider the almost sure statement of convergence as in~\eqref{eq:aim}; the uniformity with respect to strategies of the opponent is not needed.
+All statements below hold almost surely and the times $T$ and $T'$ should be thought of as random variables.

-Assume that Nature chooses $m^{\dag}$ (that is, $\nu = 1$) during $T$ stages, where $T$ can be made arbitrarily large.
-We denote by $v_T$ the average of the mixed actions $x_t$ played by the decision-maker during these rounds.
-The average payoff vector received is
+Our argument for $\nu \in [3/4, \,1]$ is based on three sequences of mixed actions.
+For the first one, assume that the opponent chooses $m^{\dag}$ (corresponding to $\nu=1$) during $T$ stages, where $T$ can be made arbitrarily large.
+We denote by $(v_T,1-v_T)$ the average of the mixed actions $(x_t,1-x_t)$ played by the decision-maker during these rounds.
+The average payoff vector received equals